smimram/GETCO2022/index.md

 combinatorial objects (partially ordered sets), have the same homology and homotopy groups of polyhedra and can be used to reconstruct them.
-Therefore, the idea is to use finite spaces to approximate discrete dynamical systems given by homeomorphisms f : K → K where K is a compact polyhedron.
+Therefore, the idea is to use finite spaces to approximate discrete dynamical systems given by homeomorphisms $f : K → K$ where $K$ is a compact polyhedron.
 For this purpose, we first discuss the notion of dynamical system in this combinatorial setting and then introduce a class of multivalued maps inducing morphisms in homology groups.
 From this, we deduce a Lefschetz fixed point theorem.
 Finally, we use the theory developed to study fixed points of discrete dynamical systems defined on polyhedra and give some lines of future work.